vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/README.md

 > **System Prompt:** You are an assistant tasked with analyzing emotions in speech data.
 The user will paste a piece of text, and you will evaluate the speaker's response.
 Give a rating of 1-10 (10 being the highest).
 Explain the reason for the rating.
 >
 > **User:** Hi, thank you for calling Contoso Pharmacy.
 Who am I speaking with today?
 I understand your frustration, Mary.
 Can you tell me what goal you're trying to achieve?
 Okay, great, let me take a look for you.
-I see here that you used regular Lipitor, is that correct?
+I see here that you used regular Liptor, is that correct?
 Okay, so I see that your doctor stopped prescribing these drugs in 2021.
-Is that correct?
+Is that actually the case?
 Okay, let me check for you.
-Sometimes there are gaps in the system that are not reported.
-Please wait a moment while I check to see if there are any records here.
+Because sometimes there are gaps in the system that are not reported.
+Please wait a moment while I see if there are any records here.
 So according to the latest records provided to us by the doctor's office, your doctor prescribed these drugs from 2012 to 2021.
-Okay, according to the latest records, your doctor has now switched to a different type of drug - metformin.
-Would you like us to prepare and dispense a 500mg metformin prescription for you?
+Okay, according to the latest records, the doctor has now switched to a different type of drug - Metformin.
+Do you need help preparing and issuing a 500mg Metformin prescription?
 You're welcome, Mary.
-Is there anything else we can help you with today?
+Is there anything else I can help you with today?
 >
 > **Assistant:** Emotion rating: 8
 >